Arsenal21/stripe-payments/stripe-payments/readme.txt

 = 2.0.74 =
 - iDEAL addon fix (this payment method option was getting selected by default when enabled).
 - Better thumbnail positioning within the product template display.
+- The shop page is wrapped using a div element for better display in block themes.

 = 2.0.73 =
 - Added filter hooks to allow customization of the admin menu item capability.